tigera-cs/Windstream-Advanced/Advanced Training/3.network-policies-advanced/README.md

 Notice the use of `selector (has(node-role.kubernetes.io/control-plane) || has(node-role.kubernetes.io/worker))`, which matches both worker and master nodes.
 Policies are allowing essential cluster communication with the fabric services and kubernetes control plane.

 Be aware that Calico implements failsafe rules that override calico policies to make sure you don't break vital services.
-In production, it recommended to maintain bare minimum fine-tuned failsafe rule for vital service, as a last resort, and implement granular policies for all other service.
+In production, it recommended to maintain bare minimum fine-tuned failsafe rules for vital services, as a last resort, and implement granular policies for all other services.

 Refer to https://docs.tigera.io/security/protect-hosts#failsafe-rules